 - Footrests don’t pivot down far enough

-They liked the durable frame and simple yet functional design.
-They also felt it was a good quality machine for the price they paid.
+They liked the durable frame and simple, yet functional design.
+They also felt it was a good quality rowing machine for the price they paid.

 Average Rating: 4.3